-SchoolsFirst Federal Credit Union, a 860,000+ member, $15B credit union based in Southern California, has a continuous goal of finding ways to efficiently serve its members.
+SchoolsFirst Federal Credit Union, an 860,000+ member, $15B credit union based in Southern California, has continuous goals of efficiently serving its members.

-As one of the largest credit unions in the U.S., SchoolsFirst FCU had successfully deployed about 100 recyclers and dispensers across their branch network over the years.
-Like many large financial institutions, however, they faced some challenges with integrating their machines with their systems.
+As one of the largest credit unions in the U.S., SchoolsFirst FCU had successfully deployed 100 recyclers across their branch network over the years.
+Like many large financial institutions, they faced some challenges in integrating their machines with their core systems.

 One challenge this created was requiring tellers to switch between two platforms to process a cash transaction through recyclers/dispensers.
 And because each type of machine had a different interface, the result was more confusion and more work for tellers.